The Long Goodbye (film): Plot

-Down-on-his-luck private eye Philip Marlowe leaves his Los Angeles apartment to buy cat food.
-After he returns, his close friend Terry Lennox arrives and begs Marlowe for a ride to Tijuana, Mexico.
-Marlowe notices scratches on Terry's face, and Terry admits he is in trouble.

-After Marlowe returns from Mexico, the police arrest him, explaining that Terry has been accused of killing his wife Sylvia and that Marlowe may be an accomplice.
-Marlowe spends three days in jail, but is released after Mexican authorities report that Terry has committed suicide in Mexico and admitted to killing his wife in a suicide note.
-Marlowe refuses to believe his friend could have done these things.
+Terry Lennox shows up at the Los Angeles apartment of his close friend, down-on-his-luck private eye Philip Marlowe, claiming he is in trouble and asking for a ride to Tijuana, Mexico.
+Returning from Tijuana, Marlowe learns that Terry's wife, Sylvia, was murdered.
+He is arrested on suspicion of being an accomplice, but soon released after Mexican authorities report that Terry has committed suicide in Mexico and admitted to killing his wife in a suicide note.
+Marlowe refuses to believe Terry was guilty.

-Eileen Wade hires Marlowe to find her missing husband, Roger Wade, a macho, alcoholic, and self-destructive novelist.
+Meanwhile, Eileen Wade hires Marlowe to find her missing husband, macho, alcoholic, and self-destructive novelist Roger Wade.
 Marlowe learns that the Wades were the Lennoxes' neighbors in Malibu Colony.
 He finds Roger at a rehab clinic and brings him home, but before they leave, the clinician, Dr. Verringer, demands payment for his services and vows to see Roger again.

-Local gangster Marty Augustine and his henchmen visit Marlowe in his apartment.
-They rough him up and demand that he help recover $355,000 that Augustine hired Terry to deliver to his associates in Mexico City.
-To underscore the threat, Augustine smashes a broken bottle into his mistress's face.
-Once Augustine and his henchmen leave, Marlowe follows them to the Wades' house, where he sees Eileen and Augustine having a heated conversation.
+Local gangster Marty Augustine and his henchmen rough Marlowe up at his apartment and demand that he help recover $355,000 that Terry was hired to deliver to Augustine's associates in Mexico City.
+Once they leave, Marlowe follows them to the Wades' house, where he sees Eileen and Augustine having a heated conversation.
 This leads him to conclude that the Wades are connected to the Lennoxes' deaths.

-Marlowe decides to investigate the Wades and visits them again.
-Roger worries that Eileen no longer loves him.
-To deter Marlowe from competing for Eileen's affections, he boasts to Marlowe that Augustine owes him $50,000.
-Later on, Eileen says that it is actually Roger who owes Augustine money.
+He later learns that Roger owes Augustine a significant sum of money.

 Marlowe travels to Mexico, but the Mexican police stick to their story.
 He returns to Malibu, where the Wades are hosting a party.
 Dr. Verringer crashes the party, once again demanding payment and slapping Roger.
-Although Roger drunkenly insults him, he cannot stand being humiliated in front of his friends.
-He pays Dr. Verringer and ends the party.
+Although Roger drunkenly insults him, he pays Dr. Verringer and ends the party.
 Later that night, he walks into the ocean to commit suicide.
-Eileen and Marlowe run after him, but cannot save him.
+Eileen and Marlowe rush into the water after him but cannot save him.